-- KBN has received prime ESG ratings from the leading ESG rating agencies in the market, reflecting KBNs continuous work with both Environmental, Social and Governance related issues. - 13% of the total lending portfolio consists of green loans, which give favorable interest rates to climate-friendly investments by the municipalities.

-- KBN has a low risk of experiencing material financial impacts from ESG factors, due to low exposure to material ESG issues. - KBN has received high transparency level from ISS ESG, reflecting the institution's efforts to disclose relevant information related to ESG factors. - The institution has set up a robust system for business ethics compliance.
+- KBN has received prime ESG ratings from the leading ESG rating agencies, reflecting KBNs continuous work with both Environmental, Social and Governance related issues. - More than 15% of the total lending portfolio consists of Green Loans, which offer favorable interest rates to climate- and environmental-friendly projects financed by the municipalities. - KBN has a low risk of experiencing material financial impacts from ESG factors, due to low exposure to material ESG issues. - KBN has received high transparency level from ISS ESG, reflecting the institution's efforts to disclose relevant information related to ESG factors. - The institution has set up a robust system for business ethics compliance.

-"Our research indicates the company continues to lead peers in most ESG parameters." - MSCI
+6 Our research indicates the company continues to lead peers in most ESG parameters. - MSCI

-"Kommunalbanken's ESG reporting is assessed as very strong and it has board level oversight for ESG issues" - Sustainalytics
+KBN's ESG reporting is assessed as very strong and it has board level oversight for ESG issues.
+Sustainalytics